 Finding time to collect these rewards is another matter.
 Once you’ve dealt with parent-teacher conferences, turning in lesson plans and recording grade levels, creating a stash of PBIS student rewards might seem a bit daunting.

 Don’t worry — we’ve put together an evidence- based list to help you get started with Tier 1 PBIS rewards.
 We’ve also created a new comprehensive guide to gamifying PBIS, and it’s now available on our site!

 PBIS rewards for students

-We’re not talking about the Stanley Cup here, your trophies can be super tiny.
+We’re not talking about the Stanley Cup here; your trophies can be super tiny.
 You might even find some affordable ones at the dollar store.

-It’ll surprise you how well trophies can motivate your students to behave well!
+You might be surprised by how well trophies can motivate your students to behave well!